Baseboard Alternatives

 Crown molding is a style that does not veer far from the look or concept of normal baseboards.
 But, these pieces of wood are often cut in an ornate fashion, including more grooves and curves.
 This can appear a bit more old-school, classy, or fancy.

-Again, the same appeal of the ability for crown molding to create dimension and pretty detail.
+Again, the same appeal of the ability for crown molding to create dimension and stunning detail.
 But, it is not any more cost-effective or easier to clean.
 It is essentially just a more elevated look than your traditional baseboard.

 Recessed Lighting

 This option coincides with the reglet trim option.
-Installing lights underneath the groove created in the wall by this style can be an exciting design aspect, and also has some multifunctionality with its ability to serve as a dim light for mood-setting or a nightlight in hallways.
+Installing lights underneath the groove created in the wall by this style can be an exciting design aspect, and it also has some multifunctionality with its ability to serve as a dim light for mood-setting or a nightlight in hallways.

-This option is not a low cost one, but again, it can be a very interesting feature in any room or home.
+This option is not a low-cost one, but again, it can be a very interesting feature in any room or home.
 It is seemingly more appropriate for a walkway or hallway, but you could have a lot of fun with this option if your budget allows for it.

 Wallpaper